alanrogers/eghop/src/suggested.md

       fertility.
 This may explain their high frequency in modern human populations."

-1. [Xu et al. 2017.][xu20:mbe] Archaic hominin introgression in Africa contributes to functional salivary MUC7 genetic variation.

-    * Unlike previous authors, these authors find no association between the MUC7 salivary protein and asthma.
-On the other hand, this locus is associated with the oral microbiome.
-Furthermore, one haplotype within this locus seems to have originated in an unknown but deeply-divergent (superarchaic?) population, which introgressed into the ancestors of modern Africans.

 1. [Hernandez, Shenk, and Perry.
 2020][hernandez20:biorxiv] Factors influencing taxonomic unevenness in scientific research: A mixed-methods case study of non-human primate genomic sequence data